 My teaching looks at early modern Scotland in a British and European context.
-My current Honours modules are: 'Reading Seventeenth-Century Scotland', a Level 3 module focusing on original sources and their interpretation; and ‘Scotland and Europe c.1530-c.1570’, a Level 4 module on a period when Scotland received more international attention than at any other time before or since, and Mary Queen of Scots.
+My current modules are: 'Reading Seventeenth-Century Scotland', a Level 3 module focusing on original sources and their interpretation; and ‘Scotland in the Age of Mary Queen of Scots’, a Level 5 module on a period when Scotland received more international attention than at any other time before or since.

 - The Scottish parliament before 1707